tobiaskortus/covid19-search/web_application/backend/README.md

 filterByInstitution = (doc_ids, institutions) => {...}
 ```

-## Information retrieval - metadata
+## Information Retrieval - Metadata

-The following sections describes the basic functionality of the metadata analysis as a second information retrieval model in order to gain additional insights (on top of the ad-hoc search) on the research topic.
+The following sections describe the basic functionality of the metadata analysis as a second information retrieval model in order to gain additional insights (on top of the ad-hoc search) on the research topic.
-The current state of the matadata analysis can be devided into two main topics which are designed to provide additional information each on the geographical statistics of the publications for a given ad-hoc search request and on the overall statistics of the dataset regarding to the publications of different authors and institutions.
+The current state of the metadata analysis can be divided into two main topics which are designed to provide additional information each on the geographical statistics of the publications for a given ad-hoc search request and on the overall statistics of the dataset regarding to the publications of different authors and institutions.

 ### Geographical Statistics